CS250-PACU/IC04-OperatorOverloading/README.md

 - RationalUnitTests

 # Mission
 Your mission is to get practice with overloading operators in both Rational and RationalSet.

 ***I want to rewrite this so that the students do one function at a time.
 I'm worried that jumping into all the functions at once is too much for them***

-# class Rational
+# class Rational and Rational Driver
-1.	overload << to output a Rational object in the form 1/2.
+1. In Rational.h and Rational.cpp overload << to output a Rational
+object in the form 1/2.
+Do not output a newline after outputting the denominator.
+2. Test << by uncommenting line 18 in the Rational driver.
-2.	overload >> to input a Rational object in the form 1/2.
+3.	overload >> to input a Rational object in the form 1/2.
+4. Test << by uncommenting lines 20-22 in the Rational driver.
-3.	overload * to multiply two Rational objects returning a Rational object.
+5.	overload * to multiply two Rational objects returning a Rational.
+6. Test * by uncommenting lines 24-26 in the Rational driver. object.
 Do not modify either Rational object being multiplied.
-4.	overload == to test whether two Rational objects are equal.
+7.	overload == to test whether two Rational objects are equal.
 In this case 1/2 is not equal to 2/4 ***(Doug added this in 2022)***

-# Rational Driver
-Implement each function and uncomment the driver code.
+8. Test == by uncommenting lines 28 - 40

 # class RationalSet
 1.	overload << to output a RationalSet object in the form {1/2 2/3 3/4}.